 It's good to feel joyous, filled with gratitude, and full of compassion for others.
 It's good to be surrounded by things we believe are beautiful.
 It's good to seek the company of those who light us up and share in special moments.

 We do this during the holiday season by loading up all of our senses with objects and experiences that bring us joy.
 We deck the halls with things of beauty, adorn trees with sentimental ornaments, and hang and display bright lights in our homes and cityscapes.
 We celebrate the beauty of light, and by doing so, we all feel a little lighter and brighter within ourselves.

 We give gifts.
 We share.
 We expand.
-We make extra efforts to be kind to those in need and show them empathy via attention, time, or monies donated.
+We make extra efforts to be kind to those in need and show them empathy via attention, time, or monetary donations.
 Simple acts of kindness seem to happen more frequently and willingly this time of year.

 But why does this concerted effort mostly happen once per year?

 Before I say anymore, I'll touch on the materialistic notion of the season.
 The material aspects are simply a manifestation of the joy, gratitude, and compassion stated above.
 We show, give, and share these expressions in physical form through gifts, food, and charitable donations.
-Disdain for the commercialization of the season is understandable if the goal is to keep the intention of Christmas pure in the view of a particular doctrine.
+Disdain for the commercialization of the season is understandable if the goal is to keep Christmas's intention pure in a particular doctrine's view.
 However, I've come to believe that the commercialization of Christmas is the way that the spirit of Christmas (joy, gratitude, compassion), stemming from a Christian system of beliefs, connects non-religious participants with something bigger than ourselves.
 Gifts are not required for experiencing the spirit of the holidays, but they can certainly be an emotional representation.